 ACH Debit: You set up a bank account (or use an existing account) from which the state can withdraw ("debit") funds at your direction, in the amount and on the date that you specify over the Internet.
 Refer to the E-pay User Guide or Nebraska Tele-pay for more information.
 DOR contracts with U.S. Bank to supply EFT Debit collection services.
 U.S. Bank will answer the telephone when you report an ACH debit payment.

 Are there any other options for payment of taxes electronically?

 Yes.
 Tax payments can be made by credit card.
 No registration is required.
-Credit card payments may be originated through Official Payments.
-Official Payments is the leading provider of electronic payment options for federal, state, and local government entities.
+Credit card payments may be originated through ACI Payments, Inc. (formerly Official Payments Corporation).
+ACI is the leading provider of electronic payment options for federal, state, and local government entities.
 Eligible credit cards include VISA, MasterCard, American Express, and Discover.
-A 2.35% convenience fee, assessed on the amount of tax paid, is charged by Official Payments.
+A 2.35% convenience fee, assessed on the amount of tax paid, is charged by ACI.
 This fee is paid to the credit card vendor, not the state, and will appear on your credit card statement separately from the tax payment.
 To initiate a credit card payment, click here; or call 800-2PAY-TAX (800-272-9829).

 Are federal wire transfers acceptable?

 No. DOR does not accept federal wire transfers (fedwires) for tax payments.
 If you discover late on the due date that you have not made arrangements for your EFT transfer, mail us a check with a typed or hand-written statement indicating what tax is being paid, your Nebraska ID number, the amount remitted, and the period ending date.
 Your check must be postmarked by midnight of the due date to be timely.
 If you are mandated to pay by EFT and you pay by check or money order, you will be assessed a penalty of $100.

 Which EFT payment option is best for me?